5 Step Tutorial Showing How To Sew An Open Seam

 Both open seam and plain seam are almost the same thing and are often used interchangeably.
 But, if we’re getting specific about open seams, here’s the difference:

-1. Plain seam: a simple seam that has been stitched and pushed to one side.
+Plain seam: a simple seam that has been stitched and then pushed to one side.
+It may also have both edges overlocked together.

-2. Open seam: a simple seam that has been stitched and then pressed open.
+Open seam: a simple seam that has been stitched and then pressed open, with both edges overlocked separately.

 Here’s a photo of a plain seam.
 Typically, the seam allowance at the bottom is ‘pushed to one side’ for a plain seam…